 Auto Generate CAM/Plots ×

-A default set of CAM Plots will be generated based on the current contents of your design and the selections you make in this dialog.
-Any existing CAM Plots can also be deleted before the new set is created.
+A default set of CAM Plots will be gener current contents of your design and the make in this dialog.
+Any existing CAM P deleted before the new set is created. ated based on the OK selections you lots can also be Cancel

 For each Layer:

 Layer class type " E lectrical" : Gerber 🗸 🗸

 Layer class type " N on-Electrical" : Gerber 🗸 🗸

 Layer class type "Documentation" : PDF ~

 For each Layer Span:

-E x cellon Drill Output: Excellon ~
+E x cellon Drill Output: Excellon 🗸

 D r ill Drawing: PDF 🗸

-Delete Existing Plots First Generate For Each Variant
+🗹 Delete Existing Plots First Generate For Each Variant